 We also remain committed to providing avenues for doctoral students and early career colleagues to share their research in a supportive and welcoming environment, and thus we are organizing a Doctoral Colloquium and an Early Career Researchers event as part of the virtual event.
 Additionally, our Dublin organizing team has offered to host AoIR in Dublin in the future.
 More information on these and other events will be coming soon.

-Most importantly for you right now is that these virtual events will be open only to members of the Association, so it is important that you renew your membership by August 1 if you wish to participate in October.
+Most importantly for you right now is that these virtual events will be open only to members of the Association, so it is important that you renew your membership if you wish to participate in October.

 We are deeply saddened by the impact that the Coronavirus pandemic has had on so many lives around the world, and we are mindful of how difficult it is to be in this moment.
 Nevertheless, we strive as an organization to support you in your endeavors as a researcher, scholar, teacher, designer, innovator, and human being.
 We are excited about the possibilities of the online event and we look forward to creating something consistent with the principles of AoIR that harnesses the AoIR community’s unique talents and energy.
 If you feel able and inclined to contribute to the organization and to the coordination of some aspect of the online conference, please drop us a note at email@example.com and we’ll be in touch.

 Zoë Glatt, Grad Student Representative

 Crystal Abidin, Open Seat

 Update: We will be providing additional details and information to only those members who have registered for the conference.